Business Resources in North Carolina

 Since 1984, the Small Business and Technology Development Center (SBTDC) has assisted thousands of startups and growing businesses create better opportunities and open new jobs for citizens in North Carolina.
 It offers services which include management counseling, educational services and business assistance to small and mid-sized companies.

-Charlotte Business Resources is a portal composed of a community of professionals collaboratively working together to create a network of organizations dedicated to work hand-in-hand to provide entrepreneurs with valuable resources and information.
+Charlotte Business Resources is a portal composed of a community of professionals collaboratively working together to create a network of organizations dedicated to working hand-in-hand to provide entrepreneurs with valuable resources and information.

-The network also has available tools which you can access readily, some of them include a checklist, an SBA online assessment tool, a business toolkit, online resources and other startup resources.
+The network also has available tools that you can access readily, some of them include a checklist, an SBA online assessment tool, a business toolkit, online resources, and other startup resources.

 North Carolina Chamber is a non-partisan business organization that works tirelessly to place North Carolina on top of the list of the best places to start and grow a business in the world.
 The chamber follows a three-tiered approach to establishing economic prosperity in the state through the North Carolina Chamber Foundation, the North Carolina Chamber and the North Carolina Chamber Political Program.

-The Small Business Center Network is an organization composed of 58 small business centers in North Carolina dedicated to provide business assistance services to entrepreneurs who want to build a new business in the state.
-It is a community-based provider of a wide range of programs which include business trainings, workshops, counseling and resource information.
+The Small Business Center Network is an organization composed of 58 small business centers in North Carolina dedicated to providing business assistance services to entrepreneurs who want to build a new business in the state.
+It is a community-based provider of a wide range of programs which include business training, workshops, counseling, and resource information.

-They have a business planning checklist which discusses the steps in business plan writing, incorporation, licensing, tax preparation, financing and a lot more.
+They have a business planning checklist that discusses the steps in business plan writing, incorporation, licensing, tax preparation, financing and a lot more.

 Business North Carolina is a free business magazine that provides entrepreneurs with the latest news and information about business in the state.
 It features current issues and daily digests as well as the different industries in North Carolina.

-The U.S. Small Business Administration is a government agency which has statewide offices in the entire country.
-The SBA is the largest provider of small business resources and assistance; it is also considered one of the most reliable agencies small business agencies in the U.S. The agency provides full support to new entrepreneurs and small business owners through a variety of assistance programs such as local business programs, loans and business grants, management trainings, seminars, coaching and numerous other programs.
+The U.S. Small Business Administration is a government agency that has statewide offices in the entire country.
+The SBA is the largest provider of small business resources and assistance; it is also considered one of the most reliable small business agencies in the U.S. The agency provides full support to new entrepreneurs and small business owners through a variety of assistance programs such as local business programs, loans and business grants, management training, seminars, coaching, and numerous other programs.

 The Support Center is a statewide, not-for-profit organization and a community development institution that aims to provide business loans and financial management training to small and existing businesses.
 The center was launched in 1990 to create economic opportunities for entrepreneurs in North Carolina.